gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 This framing is everything.

 Goethe places the Faust story
-within a cosmic wager —
+within a cosmic wager,
-as in the Book of Job —
+as in the Book of Job,
 in which the devil is permitted to test a human being.